Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 There is some danger in using cheap candles.
 I burn less now.
 Please see

 Birthday cake candles don't usually burn long enough to melt the candle, especially kids cakes.
-I reused them by cutting the black part of the wick off (just to look newer), cleaning the cake off the candle and storing them.
-There you go!
+I reused them by cutting the black part of the wick off, cleaning the cake off the candle, storing them, and there you go!

 I love to burn candles every evening but they have been getting so expensive I needed to find a way to make them burn longer.
 I bought one of those 3 wick candles, that they have at the Dollar Store.
 I would only light one of the wicks instead of all 3.